systemslogiq/www/cloud-function/README.md

 ### 2. SendGrid Setup

 1. Create a [SendGrid account](https://signup.sendgrid.com/) if you don't have one

-2. Verify your sender email:
+2. Domain Authentication (Important to prevent email spoofing warnings):
    - Go to Settings > Sender Authentication
+   - Click "Authenticate Your Domain"
+   - Enter your domain (e.g., systemslogiq.com)
+   - Follow the DNS configuration steps:
+     - Add all provided CNAME records to your domain's DNS
+     - Add the custom SPF record if requested
+     - Add the DKIM records
+     - Wait up to 48 hours for DNS changes to propagate
+   - Verify the records are properly configured in SendGrid

+3. Configure Sender Identity:
+   - While in Sender Authentication:
-   - Follow the steps to verify your domain or at least your sender email
+     - Verify your sender email (e.g., noreply@systemslogiq.com)
+     - This email must be from the authenticated domain
+     - Complete any additional verification steps

-3. Create API Key:
+4. Create API Key:
    - Go to Settings > API Keys
    - Click "Create API Key"
    - Name: "SystemsLogiq Contact Form"